tcarr21/CTP2/README.md

 data=pd.read_csv('C:/Users/tavia/Downloads/task216.csv')
 type(data)
+#78-100 is the function that prints out the yask and the few lines above this code is reading in the csv that
+contains the task
 list=data
 def task1():
     """ Says what task need to be done for a given day of the week""" if tday.weekday()==0: